 SHIFT LEVER IS HARD TO MOVE

-- 1. Transmission gears are in a position that prevents the shift lever to work. - Rock the vehicle back and forth to move the gears in the transmission and allow the shift lever to be set. - 2.
-CVT dirty or worn-out. - Contact an authorized Can-Am dealer.
+1. Transmission gears are in a position that prevents the shift lever to work.

+Rock the vehicle back and forth to move the gears in the transmission and allow the shift lever to be set.